Toward Co-operative Commonwealth:

 MOOC co-leads are available to help in the module forums, via Canvas email and will be announcing Office Hours if you wish to contact us directly.

-Three levels of Synergia Certificate of Completion will be offered.
+Two levels of Synergia Certificate of Completion will be offered.
 University credit from Athabasca University will also be available.
 For further information, see specific criteria for earning Certificates and University Accreditation below.

 The Synergia MOOC Learning Materials are licensed under a Creative Commons Attribution 4.0 International License.